 "I think a lot of teachers find it difficult to teach.
 I think parents find it difficult to understand.
 I think children feel it has got nothing to do with them," he said.
 "Interest in it is declining.
 When I was at school 35 oddyears ago, the expectation was that people learnt poetry."

-He said he would be talking to Chris Smith, the Secretary of State for Culture, and David Blunkett, the Education Secretary, on the issue.
+He said he would be talking to Chris Smith, the Secretary of State for Culture, and David Blunkett, the Secretary of State for Education, about the issue.

 It was Mr Motion's first public engagement since the announcement of his appointment was leaked from Downing Street last week.
 He was reported to be upset at being regarded as the "Establishment choice" and a "safe pair of hands".

 Mr Motion said that he could not pinpoint a reason for the declining interest in poetry, but he did not think it was due to the influence of television.